 Malta, a member of the European Union and the Schengen Area, is renowned for its political stability, robust economy, and high quality of life.
 The island nation provides a safe and secure environment, making it an attractive destination for those fleeing regions of turmoil.
 For Lebanese nationals, Malta’s PR Programme offers a permanent residence status in a country that is both geographically and culturally accessible.

 A Maltese permanent residence application can include up to four generations applying together in one application.
-There is no age limit for unmarried, financially dependant kids to be included in the same application.
 The PR status becomes effective for all the family members immediately on application approval.

 Economic and Financial Security